Home / How to implement ISO 27001 / How to Implement ISO 27001 Annex A 8.2 Privileged Access Rights

 Implementing ISO 27001 Annex A 8.2 is the rigorous restriction of Privileged Access Rights to ensure that administrative capabilities are only granted to authorised users for specific tasks.
 This control mandates the technical enforcement of Multi-Factor Authentication (MFA), the separation of standard and admin accounts, and the use of Just-In-Time (JIT) access to prevent lateral movement and privilege escalation attacks.

-ISO 27001 Annex A Privileged Access Rights Implementation Checklist
+ISO 27001 Privileged Access Rights Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 8.2 by enforcing strict technical controls over administrative accounts rather than relying on paper policies.
 Privileged access is the primary vector for ransomware lateral movement; therefore, compliance requires granular restrictions in Active Directory, PAM solutions, and server configurations.